 In the late 1990s, the quest to understand innate immunity was a major focus of pathogenesis research.
 Such immunity is the body's first line of defense, the part of the immune system that is built-in at birth, not acquired with age.
 "The major function of innate immune machinery is to recognize microbial pathogens and signal to the host that it may be under attack," Ausubel says.
 "Whether you're an Arabidopsis or a human, you have to recognize a bacterium and distinguish whether it is pathogenic or commensal" (part of the body's normal flora).
 Basic elements in innate immune responses include phagocytic cells that gobble up foreign materials, and chemicals that damage microbial invaders directly; beyond that, scientists are only beginning to identify the complex messaging systems an organism uses to recognize an attacker and formulate its response.
 In vertebrate animals, some of these signals activate a second type of defense: the acquired (or adaptive) immune system.
 This involves specialized B cells that generate antiimmediately, "patients survive or die during the first 24 hours based on their bodies' innate immune response," says Calderwood.
-Scientists are eager to figure out what makes the difference.
+Scientists are cager to figure out what makes the difference.
 Selectively mutating genes in a model host-whether a plant, a worm, or a mouse-is an obvious strategy.
 The genome sequence of C. elegans was determined in 1998, making it easier for researchers in Ausubel's lab to sift through the nematode's 14,000 genes, looking for those that make it more or less vulnerable to a pathogen of known virulence.
 Even the most easily killed worms die with eggs inside them, and their hatchlings can be used when a highly susceptible mutant is needed for an experiment.

 So far, the most clinically significant finding is that nematodes can be used to identify virulence factors not only of P. aeruginosa, which is classified as a Gram-negative bacterium, but also of Gram-positive human bacterial pathogens.
-(Differences in the surface coatings of these two major categories of bacteria deterbodies, T cells that attack and kill invading pathogens, and cells that remember invaders and defend against them if they return.
+(Differences in the surface coatings of these two major categories of bacteria deterinine how they take up a special dye, called Gram stain.
+A model system that can be used to study both is more versatile in the laboratory.)
+Ausubel's team collaborated with Calder wood to bodies, T cells that attack and kill invading pathogens, and cells that remember invaders and defend against them if they return.